Hawaii Background Check Laws

 Our Take: Employers in Hawaii can only investigate and consider an applicant’s credit information after a job offer has been made to the applicant.
 This job offer may be taken off the table if the applicant’s credit information negatively relates to the qualifications of the position.
 The restriction that says an employer cannot hire does not apply to: (1) employers who are required or authorized under federal or state law to review an applicant’s credit information; (2) managerial or supervisory positions; and (3) positions at federally insured financial institutions.

 Our Take: In Hawaii, a job applicant’s criminal conviction records can be used to make decisions about employment if the conviction record is reasonably linked to the duties and responsibilities of the position in question.
-However, this criminal conviction record should be limited to convictions occurring in the past 10 years, and it may only be taken into account after a conditional job offer has been made.
+However, this criminal conviction record should be limited to felony convictions occurring in the past 7 years and misdemeanors occurring in the past 5 years, and it may only be taken into account after a conditional job offer has been made.
 There are some exceptions to this rule depending on the nature of the position sought.

 Ban-The-Box and Fair Hiring Laws